Monteverdi (automobile): Boutique era and decline

+As a new business field, Monteverdi started the mass production of luxury off-road station wagons.
+They were based on mechanically unchanged cars of other manufacturers with upgraded bodywork and interior, so-called boutique cars.

+The first model was the Monteverdi Safari based on the International Scout.
+A new bodywork was constructed, once again designed by Fissore.
+In addition to the standard Scout 5.0 or 5.6-litre (304- or 345-CID) V8s, there was the option of installing the 440-CID V8 from Chrysler.
+The Safari sold well, by the standards of previous Monteverdi models, in Europe as well as the Middle East.
+To offer a cheaper alternative, the company introduced the Monteverdi Sahara, also based on the Scout.
+In this case, Monteverdi left most of the bodywork unmodified, changed the grille and the headlights, and modified the interior to a lesser degree.
+An obvious modification of the Scout, and still much more expensive, the Sahara was not successful - only 30 examples were built.

 As far as road cars were concerned, Monteverdi changed to the boutique car system in 1977 for these as well.
 The Monteverdi Sierra was a sedan with a 5.2-litre V8 engine and distinctive looks.
 It was a Plymouth Volaré with slightly changed bodywork.
 With few modifications, it had similarities to the Fiat 130.
-Fenders, bumpers, grill and some smaller parts were modified: headlamps were taken from the Fiat 125 and rear lights came from the Renault 12.
+Fenders, bumpers, grille and some smaller parts were modified: headlamps were taken from the Fiat 124 Special, indicator clusters from the Fiat 125 and rear lights came from the Renault 12.
 The rest - windows, doors and mechanical parts - remained unchanged.
 The Sierra soon was accompanied by a two-door convertible based on a Dodge Diplomat coupe, of which only two were made.
 Finally, Monteverdi also made a station wagon based on a Plymouth.
 It remained a one-off that was never sold.